Walthamstow Academy's safeguarding policy can be found here.

 Safeguard – Protect from harm or damage with an appropriate measure - (Oxford Dictionaries)

-Safeguarding children – the action we take to promote the welfare of children and promote them from harm – is everyone’s responsibility.
+Safeguarding is everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play (Working Together to Safeguard Children March 2023).

 At Walthamstow Academy we strive to ensure that your child leads a safe and healthy lifestyle.
 We offer a broad and balanced curriculum that educates your child in what a successful, healthy lifestyle looks like and guides them in how to identify risks and dangers that could affect them.

 Of course, some people find it awkward to talk about certain subjects.
-So if you don't know how to talk to your child about difficult issues, these pages will provide helpful advice and support.
+So if you are not sure how to talk to your child about difficult issues, the links below will provide helpful advice and support.

 As your child grows older, you'll also worry about how to keep them safe when you're not always around.
 When is a child old enough to be home alone?
 And how can they keep safe when they're out on their own?
 You'll also want to teach them about online safety and the dangers of sexting - and help them understand how to stay safe on social networks by being Share Aware.